Rebel Jones

 It’s real life, with the rough edges left in.
 The kind of place where the coffee is perpetually tepid, the metaphors come with warning labels, and the vibe is more 'organised chaos in pyjamas' than 'Instagram-worthy inspiration.'

-So, please do pull up a chair.
+Said yes to one or more of those?
+Then please, do pull up a chair.
 Read, laugh, ugly-cry if you need to, and know you’ve found your people in this little corner of the internet.

 I am Rebel Jones.